Politics of Belarus: Lukashenko's administration

-Speech, assembly, media, and opposition parties
+Speech, assembly, media, and opposition

 Government restrictions on freedom of speech and the press, peaceful assembly, religions, and movement all increased in 2001.
 Despite the constitutional provisions, a 1998 government decree limited citizens' right to express their own opinion.
-Although independent media remain widely available in Minsk, as part of a continuing crackdown on opposition activity, the authorities stepped up their campaign of harassment against the independent media.
-The authorities continued to restrict severely the right to a free press through near-monopolies on the means of production of newsprint; means of distribution on national level broadcast media, such as television and radio, and by denying accreditation of journalists critical of the government.
+Although independent media remains widely available in Minsk, as part of a continuing crackdown on opposition activity, the authorities stepped up their campaign of harassment against the independent media.
+The authorities continued to severely restrict the right to a free press through near-monopolies on the means of production of newsprint; means of distribution on national level broadcast media, such as television and radio, and by denying accreditation of journalists critical of the government.

 Freedom of assembly is restricted under former Soviet law, which is still valid.
 It requires an application at least 15 days in advance of the event.
 The local government must respond positively or negatively at least 5 days prior to the event.
 Public demonstrations occurred frequently in 2001, but always under government oversight.

 The constitution provides for freedom of religion; however, the authorities restrict this right in practice.
 Although Article 16 of the 1996 amended constitution, see the above referendum, reaffirms the equality of religions and denominations before the law, it also contains restrictive language that stipulated that cooperation between the state and religious organizations "is regulated with regard for their influence on the formation of spiritual, cultural, and country traditions of the Belarusian people."

 The authorities issue internal passports to all adults, which serve as primary identity documents and are required to travel, obtain permanent housing, and for hotel registration.

 The constitution provides for the right of workers—except state security and military personnel—to voluntarily form and join independent unions and to carry out actions in defense of workers' rights, including the right to strike.
 In practice, however, these rights are limited.
 The Belarusian Free Trade Union (BFTU) was established in 1991 and registered in 1992.
 Following the 1995 Minsk metro workers strike, the President suspended its activities.
 In 1996 BFTU leaders formed a new umbrella organization, the Belarusian Congress of Democratic Trade Union (BCDTU), which encompasses four leading independent trade unions and is reported to have about 15,000 members.